microsoft/pxt-arcade/docs/hardware/adding.md

 #### Warning

-Multi-player communications is under development now and it may change.
+**Multi-player communications is under active development and it may change.
-It's fine to build prototypes, but before any production hardware please contact us at arcadehdw@microsoft.com.
+It's fine to build prototypes, but before designing any production hardware please contact us at arcadehdw@microsoft.com.**

 ### ~